yijisuk/SC2001-Lab1-HybridSort/README.md

 # SC2001-SCMC-Team8
 **Algorithm Design & Analysis**

+> [!NOTE]
+> The README is currently outdated, will be updated soon.

 ## Important File Descriptions
 ```main.py```: Currently holds the demonstration of the hybrid sort algorithm.
 S value is temporarily set to 3.